mt-mods/xcompat/README.md

 | Exile             | x         |           |           |
 | KSurvive 2        | x         |           |           |

+For functions see /doc/functions.md for the specifics relating to the function

 **Mods**
 * `basic_materials`
 * `mesecons_materials`